Hotel lobby interior rendering by BluEntCAD

 Whether you’re working on a commercial, residential or hospitality architectural project, you’re going to need to know about the different kinds of lighting for ambience, productivity, entertainment, and more.

-In this article, we’ll take you through the various types so you know your best choices for hotel lighting, restaurant lighting, or anything else.
-With that knowledge, you can get started on your construction documentation for your project.
+In this article, we’ll discuss the various types so you can make the best choices for hotel lighting, restaurant lighting, or anything else.
+With that knowledge, you can start on your construction documentation for your project.

 Introduction

-With so many types of lighting available, it can be confusing when developing a lighting system for any space.
+With so many types of lighting available, developing a lighting system for any space can be confusing.

-Let’s dive into the basic types of lighting in architecture and which light fixtures will work best for your purposes.
+Let’s examine the basic types of lighting in architecture and which light fixtures are best for your purposes.

 The 3 Types of Lighting